Covert Tradecraft and Surveillance Training

 We cover all aspects of covert operations including conventional surveillance, foot and mobile surveillance, technical surveillance, covert method of entry, reconnaissance, close target reconnaissance (CTR), agent (also referred to as CHIS, informants, covert sources) recruitment running and management.
 We also have an extensive intelligence, social media and open source exploitation and analysis, and Internet investigation portfolio that is designed to help develop the analysis skills alongside, and integral to the covert capability.

-Covert and Operational Skills Training Courses
+Covert and Operational Surveillance Training Courses

 - Foot and public transport surveillance - A one-week course designed to equip delegates with basic surveillance tradecraft skills.
 This includes surveillance aims and objectives, dress and mannerisms, requirements of a surveillance operative, glossary of terms/surveillance language, observation points, foot principles, anti and counter surveillance tactics, trigger or short term observation points, reconnaissance of the plot, operational orders, cover, compromise drills, public transport, photography / video recording tactics and technical equipment, evidence recovery, log keeping and surveillance management.